bildlich/kd-hfg-template/README.md

  * Do modify scripts.js
  * Don't modify plugin files directly, your changes will be overwritten on update
  * Don't forget to concatenate and minify.
 The browser will never see `scripts.js` directly, only `combined-ck.js`.
- * Don't commit the concatenated files to the repository; all we need are the raw files.

 #### JS architecture